JohanHorsmans/cds-language-exam-2021/self_assigned/README.md

 In assignment 5, we achieved a macro F1-score of 0.71.
 The current state-of-the-art, as described in [_OffensEval2020_](https://arxiv.org/pdf/2006.07235.pdf), achieves a macro F1-score of 0.81.
 Our goal with this project is to build a competing state-of-the-art model with similar performance and make it openly available by uploading it, as the first Danish hate speech detection model, to [_huggingface_](huggingface.co).
 We wish to do this using the [_Nordic Bert_](https://github.com/botxo/nordic_bert)-architecture by [_BotXO_](https://www.botxo.ai/en/blog/danish-bert-model/).

-Following this we are going to build a .py-script and a Jupyter notebook designed to easily help users deploy the model from huggingface on their own data.
-This is advantageous, since it takes a long time to train a BERT-model for classification tasks.
+Following this we are going to build a .py-script that can be employed for hate speech classification on ones own dataset.
+Furthermore, we are creating a Jupyter notebook acting as a tutorial to easily help users deploy the model from huggingface on their own data.
+Using our model huggingface-model will be advantageous, since it takes a long time to train a BERT-model for classification tasks.
 Using our pretrained model from huggingface, will make it easier and much less time-consuming to implement hate speech moderation for various media-sites and firms who wish to combat Danish hate speech on their online platforms.
 To improve usability, we will make the model compatible with both a _tensorflow_- and _pytorch_ framework

 In summary, the project is comprised of the following steps:
 1. Train and test a Nordic Bert-model on the official OffensEval2020-dataset